dpnova/goldcoast-blockchain-meetup/Meetup_9/README.md

 3. But pyhsically they are distinct and non interchangeable.
 What happens if I bend my card?
 It would no longer be exactly the same as another Gold Snorlax card.

-## Are digital trading cards non-fungible
+## Are digital trading cards non-fungible?

 Not really since the physical characteristics are not relevant.